junxit/us-congress-bills-110/metadata.md

 - 2008-01-16 — Placed on the Union Calendar, Calendar No. 311.
 - 2008-01-16 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-510.
 - 2008-01-16 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-510.
+- 2008-01-23 — Considered under suspension of the rules. (consideration: CR H412-413)
+- 2008-01-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3959.
+- 2008-01-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-01-23 — Mr. Frank (MA) moved to suspend the rules and pass the bill, as amended.
+- 2008-01-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H412-413)
+- 2008-01-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H412-413)